 The Foundation supports efforts to reduce barriers to effective and unrestricted civil legal assistance through direct legal representation and policy advocacy.
 Support is provided for programs offering legal representation and training on a range of issues including education, employment and foster care.
 Funding is also provided for initiatives aimed at increasing the accessibility of legal services in underserved communities, as well as those that enhance the courts’ ability to effectively and efficiently process cases.

 Funding in this area is focused on efforts to promote fair and effective criminal justice policies, to reduce recidivism, and to improve public safety.
 Among these are sentencing reform initiatives including repeal of mandatory minimum sentencing laws and increased use of alternatives to incarceration.
-The Foundation also funds programs that support the successful reentry of those returning to their communities after release from prison or jail.

 The Foundation supports efforts to address a range of environmental issues.
 Among these are initiatives aimed at combating climate change by reducing carbon emissions and increasing energy efficiency; ensuring access to clean air and water by preventing pollution and the use of toxic chemicals; and restoring the health of the oceans by promoting responsible fishing, fighting ocean pollution and preserving marine ecosystems.
 Funded organizations employ a variety of strategies including policy advocacy, litigation and other legal efforts, public education, grassroots campaigns, and market-based and economic incentives.
 Historically, the Foundation’s environmental funding has been focused on organizations whose efforts are national and international in scope.
 However, local initiatives to increase the sustainability and resiliency of New York City's built environment are also of interest.